 Herpes is a very common infection that is caused by one of two different types of viruses:

 Both of these viruses can affect the mouth or genitals.
 HSV-1 has traditionally been associated with an infection in the mouth, while HSV-2 typically infects the genitals.
-However, recent research shows that HSV-1 is becoming a more common cause of genital herpes infections as well.
+However, recent research shows that the majority of cases of genital herpes are with HSV-1.

 Once someone has been infected, both HSV-1 and HSV-2 remain in the body for life.
 Most of the time, the immune system suppresses the virus so it’s dormant, but it still exists in the nerves deep within the skin.
 Even if your immune system is strong, however, the virus may start reproducing again, and you may experience an outbreak.
 Although there is no cure for herpes, certain medications can help prevent and shorten outbreaks.
 Herpes is not life-threatening and does not affect fertility in women or men.

 The symptoms of herpes depend on what type of herpes virus you have and which part of the body it affects.
 Many people with HSV-1 or HSV-2 don’t experience any symptoms during an outbreak.
 This is called asymptomatic infection, and this makes it easier to unknowingly spread the virus to others.
 When HSV-1 and HSV-2 do cause symptoms, the two types of illness often look and feel the same.
 The main difference is that HSV-2 in the genital area is more likely to relapse, or cause outbreaks, than HSV-1.